Tractive GPS is the better pet tracker for most owners.

 Battery Life

 Invoxia wins this category outright.
-Depending on how often it pings location, the Invoxia Pet Tracker can last weeks to months on a single charge.
-Tractive GPS lasts 2-5 days under normal use, and closer to 2 days if you use live tracking frequently.
+Depending on how often it pings location, the Invoxia Pet Tracker can last far longer on a single charge.
+Tractive GPS is a multi-day tracker under normal use, with shorter runtime if you use live tracking frequently.

-In practice, I found Tractive’s weekly recharging routine pretty painless.
-Plug it in before bed on Sunday, clip it back on Monday morning.
+Day to day, Tractive’s recharging routine is low-effort: plug it in overnight and clip it back on in the morning.
 The convenience of on-collar charging offsets the shorter battery life.

 If you’re tracking a cat that’s outdoors for extended periods and you don’t want to worry about weekly charging, Invoxia’s battery longevity is a real advantage.
 For most dog owners, Tractive’s cycle is manageable.
 For more pet GPS options that skip monthly fees entirely, see our best GPS dog trackers without subscription guide.